AWS ElastiCache Serverless¶

 SuccessfulReadRequestLatency | Latency of successful read requests. | Microseconds |

-SuccessfulWriteRequestLatency | Latency of successful write requests. | Microseconds |
+SuccessfulWriteRequestLatency | Latency of successful write requests | Microseconds |

 TotalCmdsCount |

-Total number of all commands executed in the cache. | Count |
+Total number of all commands executed in the cache | Count |

 CacheHitRate |

 Represents the cache hit rate.
-It is calculated using cache_hits and cache_misses statistics as follows: cache_hits/(cache_hits + cache_misses). | Percentage |
+This is calculated using cache_hits and cache_misses statistics as follows: cache_hits /(cache_hits + cache_misses). | Percentage |

 CacheHits |